Statewide Testing

 • California Science Test (CAST)Students participate in the CAST in grades 5, 8, and once in high school (typically grade 11).

-• California Alternative Assessments (CAAs): The CAAs are designed for students with significant cognitive disabilities as indicated in their individualized education program (IEP).
+• California Alternate Assessments (CAAs): The CAAs are designed for students with significant cognitive disabilities as indicated in their individualized education program (IEP).
 Eligible students participate in the CAAs for English language arts and mathematics in grades 3-8 and 11, and in the CAA for science in grades 5, 8, and once in high school.

 Accessing Your Child’s Scores

-The state releases CAASPP results over the summer on a rolling basis as the tests are scored.
+The state releases CAASPP results on a rolling basis as the tests are scored.
 This means that some students may receive their score reports earlier than others.
 When your child's scores are available you will receive an automated e-mail from DoNotReply@aeries.com and can view results in the Parent Portal on any device connected to the internet.

 IUSD will use scores from these assessments as one of many measures when looking at individual student learning strengths and needs, and will also use scores as part of our efforts to continuously improve high quality instruction.
 Scores will NOT be used as the sole determining factor for any high stakes decisions, including promotion or retention, intervention, or qualification for special programs.
 As always, your child’s teacher is your best resource for information regarding your child’s academic progress.